venom-blockchain/venom-blockchain.github.io/docs/start/maintain/01-how-to-become-a-validator.md

 ### Pre-requisites
 #### Stake
-You will need at least 2,5M Venom tokens to run a node.
+You will need enough amount of Venom tokens to run a Validator node.
 You can deploy the node either in validator or in DePool mode.

 #### Node hardware minimums
 CPU: 12x cores Intel Skylake or newer CPU.
 The higher base CPU frequency is preferred over the cores count;